Looking for a Used Wraith in your area?

 Rob has been a contributor to CarGurus since 2007, and an automotive test-driver and writer since the early ’90s.
 He’s test-driven everything from BMWs and Jags to Bentleys and Saabs, with an occasional Range Rover, Ferrari, Porsche or Lamborghini thrown in.
 He also created the annual Car of the Year and Exotic Car of the Year awards for Robb Report magazine.
 He currently resides in Florida.

 Talk about the 2014 Rolls-Royce Wraith

-Looking for a Used Wraith in your area?CarGurus has thousands of nationwide listings and the tools to find you a great deal.
+Looking for a Used Wraith in your area?CarGurus has 12 nationwide Wraith listings starting at $320,350.